Pylons/pyramid/docs/tutorials/wiki2/design.rst

 We'll eventually be adding security to our application.
 The components we'll use to do this are below.

-- USERS, a dictionary mapping usernames to their corresponding passwords.
+- USERS, a dictionary mapping :term:`userids <userid>` to their corresponding passwords.

-- GROUPS, a dictionary mapping usernames to a list of groups to which they belong.
+- GROUPS, a dictionary mapping :term:`userids <userid>` to a list of groups to which they belong.

 - ``groupfinder``, an *authorization callback* that looks up USERS and GROUPS.
 It will be provided in a new ``security.py`` file.